Swabia (Bavaria): History

 The Bavarian administrative region of Swabia is the eastern part of the Duchy of Swabia.
-After the execution of the Swabian duke Conradin in Naples in 1268, his uncle, the Bavarian duke Louis inherited some of Conradin's possessions in Swabia.
+After the execution of the Swabian duke Conradin in Naples in 1268, his uncle, the Bavarian duke Louis, inherited some of Conradin's possessions in Swabia.
 In 1803, with the German Mediatisation, Bavaria acquired the further East Swabian territories, which were merged with Palatinate-Neuburg.

 After the founding of the Kingdom of Bavaria, the state was totally reorganised and, in 1808, divided into 15 administrative districts (Regierungsbezirke), in Bavaria called Kreise.
 They were created in the fashion of the French departements, quite even in size and population, and named after their main rivers.

 In the following years, due to territorial changes (e.g. the loss of Tyrol, the addition of the Palatinate), the number of districts was reduced to 8.
 The Swabian territories were merged with Palatinate-Neuburg and the new district was called Oberdonaukreis (Upper Danube District).
 In 1837, king Ludwig I of Bavaria renamed all the districts after historical territorial names and tribes of the area.
 This also involved some border changes or territorial swaps.
 Thus the name Oberdonaukreis changed to Swabia.

-In 1945, the town of Lindau was divested by France, but reunited with the district of Swabia in 1955.
+In 1945, the town of Lindau was detached from Bavaria by France, but it was reunited with the district of Swabia in 1955.
 In 1972, the former Swabian city Neuburg an der Donau was reunited with the district of Upper Bavaria.

 Main sites

-Next to the capital Augsburg and several other old cities including Donauwörth, Nördlingen, Memmingen, Mindelheim, Kaufbeuren and Kempten, the Ottobeuren Abbey and the scenic attractions of the River Danube in the north and the Allgäu in the south with the Allgäu Alps and Oberstdorf and the royal castles of Hohenschwangau and Neuschwanstein next to Füssen belong to the major attractions.
+Major attractions include the capital Augsburg; several other old cities including Donauwörth, Nördlingen, Memmingen, Mindelheim, Kaufbeuren and Kempten; the Ottobeuren Abbey and the scenic attractions of the River Danube in the north; the Allgäu in the south; the Allgäu Alps with mount Hochfrottspitze, mount Hochvogel and Oberstdorf; and the royal castles of Hohenschwangau, Neuschwanstein and Füssen.
 With the district of Lindau, Bavarian Swabia has access to Lake Constance.